caoxiaolong0521/PHBS_MLF_2019_Project/README.md

 <div align=center><img src="images/confusion_matrix.jpg" height=500/>
 </div>

-3. **Feature Importance**:  From the picture below, we can see the importance of each features and the **first 6 features** are significantly useful.
+3. **Feature Importance**:  From the picture below, we can see the importance of each features.
 <div align=center><img src="images/Importance_of_features.jpg" height=500, align='middle' style='margin: 0 auto'/>
 </div>

 * In addition, based on the features' importance above, *we test model's accuracy* **with different numbers of most useful features** (i.e. *use the most important k features instead of all* to see whether there is the chance to reduce dimensionality).
-* As we can see in the figure below, the accuracy score is the highest when we use the first 6 features.
-However, we still use all of the 8 features in the final part, because the models with 6 and 8 features have similar accuracies.
+* As we can see in the figure below, the accuracy score is the highest when we use all the features.
+But when we use the 5 most important features, its accuracy is close to using all the features.
+So it shows that if you want to reduce dimensionality, you can choose the 5 most important features (`popularity`, `num_digits`, `Entropy`, `url_length`, `bag_of_words`) and the accuracy will not drop much.
+* In the final part, we still use all the features because it is the most accurate and the speed of calculation does vary much when using fewer features.

 <div align=center><img src="images/plot_of_accuracy with different features.jpg" height=500, align='middle' style='margin: 0 auto'/>
 </div>